meilisearch/integration-guides/README.md

 #### About Publishing

-We ask our contributors to **not** publish the package into the official platform since we have not moved the work to the MeiliSearch organization.
-The SDKs and Integration team will take the charge of this part 😉
+We ask external contributors to **not** publish the package on the official platforms before we move the work to the MeiliSearch organization.
+Meili team will handle this part since we will automate it 😉